In this article:

 When a matter reaches the intake queue, outside counsel will receive an automatically generated email alert and an in-app notification.
 The intake manager will then proceed to assign a matter manager who will be responsible for handling the matter.

-When you assigned a specific user from the LSP as the matter manager, they will receive a notification to accept the matter and review the scope of work.
+When you assign a specific user from the LSP as the matter manager, they will receive a notification to accept the matter and review the scope of work.

 Further, the matter you assigned them will be listed in their “All Matters” or “My Matters” grids, denoted with the “Scoping” state.